bullhornfixie/CV-1/README.md

 * Based in the heart of the City
 * Book 10 appointments per week for Brokers
 * Required to have strong knowledge of employee benefits and pensions
-* FTSE 100, 250, and blue chip companies were target market
+* FTSE 100, 250, and blue-chip companies were the target market

 [Maranello](https://london-maranello.ferraridealers.com/en_gb/)(2002 - 2003) <br>
 *Motor Vehicle Technician*